about

 sisters

-We’re two sisters living on opposite coasts: Julie is a writer in DC, and Becca is a designer in Orange County, CA. We grew up in a Chinese Vietnamese family, where our foodie father taught us the key to good food is time and care, while our practical mother taught us a couple of shortcuts never hurt.
-Now married with our own homes to take care of, we’ve been looking for ways to bring the foods we grew up with into our new lives.
-This blog is a way to document, explore, and share that journey.
+We grew up in a Vietnamese Chinese family, where our foodie father taught us the key to good food is time and care, while our practical mother taught us a couple of shortcuts never hurt.
+Our father was a pastor whose passion was to feed his many sheep, not least of all, us.
+After moving away from home, we found ourselves increasingly looking for ways to bring the foods we grew up with into our new lives.
+At the same time, we wanted to embrace the foods of the families we married into and of the cultures we’ve encountered while living abroad.
+This blog serves as a living archive of this ongoing journey — a way to document, explore, and share our stories.